mihaldisike/serverConfig/README.md

 in case of failed patch use
 patch -p1 < /tmp/phpfpm.patch
 to see why is failing, maybe some update somewhere broke something...

+# Munin
+Please check the internal wiki as is complex and interleaved a bit